Brokerage in Commodities Listed in Local Markets Business License in Dubai

 Licensing and Compliance Requirements

-Financial activity licences in the UAE are subject to oversight from relevant authorities.
+Financial activity licenses in the UAE are subject to oversight from relevant authorities.
 Commodity brokerage activities may require registration or approval from the Securities and Commodities Authority (SCA) depending on the scope of services offered.
-Licence holders must maintain accurate client records, adhere to anti-money laundering (AML) and know-your-customer (KYC) obligations under UAE Federal Law, and file periodic compliance reports as required.
-Annual licence renewal is mandatory, and any change in business activity or ownership must be reported promptly.
+License holders must maintain accurate client records, adhere to anti-money laundering (AML) and know-your-customer (KYC) obligations under UAE Federal Law, and file periodic compliance reports as required.
+Annual license renewal is mandatory, and any change in business activity or ownership must be reported promptly.

 Why Dubai South is the Right Base